tombenamato/financial_econometrics_project/git_tutorial.md

 # uploading your work online
 git pull

+If you created a new file do git add -A or git add name_of_new_file

 git commit -am" the message"

 /// It will commit, save your work in the git forverer, i.e. we can go back to this if we want